DeveloperSanskruti/Sanskruti28800/README.md

 [![Website Badge](https://img.shields.io/badge/Quora-Sanskruti-red)](https://www.quora.com/profile/Sanskruti-Nerlekar)

-I'm
-Full Stack Solution Architect.
+I'm an aspiring full stack web developer.
 The crossover between design and programming has always been of interest to me.
 I am currently pursuing BBA in Computer Application.
 I am doing a MERN stack web development internship at Edureka.
 I have got an amazing team to work with me.
 Every single day, I am learning new things.
 I have also done a project using PHP-MySQL.
 I have used XAMPP Server for that project.

 Languages and Tools: